Sleicreider/Hazelnut-Android-Game/README.md

 Is a Mobile 2D Game based on the idea of an old PC game.
 The Game will be available for Android (maybe iOS too).

+Majority of the code was developed in my early stages with C++ / C++11, therefore might contain not well designed code, different coding styles / naming conventions, inefficient code.

 Tested with cocos2d-x v3.5.

 Engine submodule required to compile: Slei/Hazelnut/cocos2d/<cocos2d-x engine-content>